Showing posts with label Identity Server. Show all posts

 Access Token:

-• JSON Web Token (JWT) pronounce "JOT" is an access token that contains authorisation and profile data.
-The alternative is to use Opaque to JWT but most implementations use JWT.
+• JSON Web Token (JWT), pronounced "JOT", is an access token that contains authorisation and profile data.
+The alternative is to use Opaque to JWT, but most implementations use JWT.

 • JWT's need to be validated using the signature.
-The JWT Access Token is base 64 encoded and are made up of three parts separated by period signs i.e. HEADER.PAYLOAD.SIGNATURE
+The JWT Access Token is base64 encoded and consists of three parts separated by period signs, i.e. , HEADER.PAYLOAD.SIGNATURE

 Refresh Token: